LeonneBrito/dt.money/README.md

 $ yarn

 # Run Aplication
-$ yarn dev
+$ yarn start
 ```
 Go to http://localhost:3000/ to see the result.

 # :bug: Issues

-Create a <a href="https://github.com/LeonneBrito/moveit-nlw4/issues">new issue report</a>, it will be an honor to be able to help you solve and further improve our application.
+Create a <a href="https://github.com/LeonneBrito/dt.money/issues">new issue report</a>, it will be an honor to be able to help you solve and further improve our application.

 # :sparkles: Contributing